-As a rule, the Steerco has to have a representative per external partner, and a representative per imec department.
+As a rule, the Steerco has to have a representative per external partner, and a representative per research partner.
 They can however choose to be represented by another person (on an ad hoc basis or for the entire duration of the project).

 The names of the Steerco members have to be submitted after the first kick-off meeting.

-Steerco meeting can only be valid if all members are present or are represented by someone.
+Steerco meeting can only be valid if all members are present or are duly represented by someone.

 All changes in consortium composition, budget, man months, the work plan, ...

-Approval of all communication (publications, leaflets, project pages on iminds.be, press releases…).
-Note: any changes affecting the budget or innovation goals need to be approved by imec (and the relevant funding agency)
+Approval of all communication (publications, leaflets, project pages on imec.be, press releases…).
+Note: any changes affecting the budget or innovation goals need to be approved by imec and the relevant funding agency.

 The consortium can decide to set up a user group if this is useful to the progress of the project.
 The user group is a counselling committee with representatives of relevant economic and/or societal target group(s).
 Their task is to give advice concerning the progress of the imec.icon project and the valorization possibilities of the developed foreground.

 A user group is present in the project to provide specific input, to act as a sparring partner, to validate certain results, to provide certain data, to set up requirements…